 This past weekend our Venturing Crew did the Introduction to Youth Leadership Skills for Crews (ILSC).
 This course teaches Crew members basic leadership skills.
-There is a corresponding course for Boy Scout troops (ILST).
+There is a corresponding course for Scouts BSA Troops (ILST).
 ILSC (or ILST) is a prerequisite for National Youth Leadership Training (NYLT) and Kodiak Challenge.

 Our training went really well.
 We had seven crew members attend.
 They seemed to really enjoy the training (especially the games) and were very engaged, asking lots of questions and sharing their own ideas.